Tim Staffell

 Timothy John Staffell (born 24 February 1948) is an English rock musician, visual artist, model maker and designer.
-He was a member of Smile, a band which included guitarist Brian May and drummer Roger Taylor.
-Upon Staffell's departure, Smile were joined by Freddie Mercury and John Deacon to form the band Queen.
+He was a member of Smile, a band that included guitarist Brian May and drummer Roger Taylor.
+Upon Staffell's departure, Smile were joined by Freddie Mercury and Mike Grose and later John Deacon to form the band Queen.

 Early life and music career

-Staffell was born in Isleworth, Middlesex, England.
+Timothy John Staffell was born in Isleworth, Middlesex, England.
 He attended Hampton Grammar School and was the singer in a band called the Railroaders when in 1964 he attended a concert where he met fellow Hampton pupil Brian May.
 They then put together a blues-rock band called '1984' with John Garnham (guitar), Dave Dilloway (bass), John Sanger (keyboards) and Richard Thompson (drums).
-In 1965, Staffell began a graphics and drawing course at Ealing Art College where he became friends with Freddie Mercury, whilst May enrolled at Imperial College, London.
-1984 were a support act for Jimi Hendrix and Pink Floyd and Staffell left it in 1968 not long after May.
+In 1965, Staffell began a graphics and drawing course at Ealing Art College where he became friends with Freddie Mercury, while May enrolled at Imperial College, London.
+1984 had been a support act for Jimi Hendrix and Pink Floyd prior to Staffell’s departure in 1968, shortly following May’s.

 Staffell and May then put together a new band called Smile with Roger Taylor who auditioned to be their drummer.
 Staffell and May co-wrote the song "Doing All Right", which Queen included on their eponymous debut album.
 Following his tenure with Smile, Staffell joined Humpy Bong and then the experimental progressive rock outfit Morgan, with whom he released the albums Nova Solis and Brown Out (later retitled The Sleeper Wakes).